lclarkmichalek/site/content/post/monitoring-queue.md

 1. The Bigtable deletion rate graph.
 Failed Bigtable deletions can result in duplicate messages, so we prioritise this metric.
 2. Component memory usage.
-This is a metric fetched from the Kubernetes cluster, and is mostly there so I can say 'look how efficient it is!'
+This is a metric fetched from the Kubernetes cluster, and is mostly there so I can say 'look how efficient it is!'.
+It also shows component restarts well, which is very useful during incidents.

 In the future, as I gain more experience operating this service, I plan to demote some of the duration metrics to below the fold on this dashboard, as they